warpeggio/Master_ClockNG/README.md

-# MasterClock for Synth DIY
+# MasterClockNG for Synth DIY
+Hi, i'm Warpeggio and i modified some code from @PierreIsCoding over at https://github.com/PierreIsCoding/sdiy.
+Most of this readme is from there as well :)
 Master Clock is an Arduino Nano based Eurorack clock module.
 It is a fairly simple but usefull module for any DIY synthesizer enthusiast.
 ## Features
 - 3 digit segment display